MasonGulu/0/README.md

 ## Included example programs

-* canvasDemo.lua - a simple program that shows the capabilities of the canvas widget.
+* kinda works? canvasDemo.lua - a simple program that shows the capabilities of the canvas widget.
-* helloworld.lua - the sample program shown in the quickstart section.
+* helloworld.lua - a sample program
-* cad.lua - [ADVANCED!] a 'cli' CAD interface that uses the textinput widget (swapping numOnly on the fly!), printoutput widget, and cadExtension for the canvas widget.
+* DO NOT USE!
+UNUPDATED! cad.lua - [ADVANCED!] a 'cli' CAD interface that uses the textinput widget (swapping numOnly on the fly!), printoutput widget, and cadExtension for the canvas widget.

 ## Unrelated information